-If you wish to read in a different variable name you can alter lines 68-79, 360-362 and 587-592 of ncl\scripts/functions.ncl as necessary.
+If you wish to read in a different variable name you can alter lines 57-71, 372-374 and 613-618 of ncl_scripts/functions.ncl as necessary.

-- Minimum length of simulation/observational data required: 5 years - If your input data has any NaN's in it, the CVDP-LE may hang and not complete.
-If this happens check your input data for instances of NaN's and replace them with the appropriate value (\FillValue or otherwise).
-This issue is NCL-related and does not have anything to do with the CVDP-LE.
+- Minimum length of simulation/observational data required: 6 years

+- If your input data has any NaN's in it the package may hang and not complete.
+If this happens check your input data for instances of NaN's.
+(This issue is NCL-related and does not have anything to do with the CVDP.)